What Are Feature Flags?

 - Test user acceptance.

-Through these delivery processes, teams develop a cadence for lean releases, where new functionality is wrapped in feature flags.
-Features are gradually rolled out to users to validate their integrity and minimize the risk to your platform and company.
+Through these delivery processes, teams develop a cadence for lean releases, where new code is wrapped in feature flags.
+Features are gradually rolled out to the user base to validate their integrity and minimize the risk to your platform and company.

 Why use feature flags?